Summary for Decision-Makers

 Integration Capability

-Integrates with ERP, CRM, payment gateways, and analytics platforms
+Supports deeper integration with ERP, CRM, payment gateways, APIs, and operational systems

 Examples